 (2) When intraoral or panoral units are in adjacent patient occupied rooms or areas, protective barriers shall be provided between the rooms or areas, unless safety procedures are documented and implemented to require that no patients shall be present in the adjacent rooms or areas while exposures are being made.

-(2) Each installation shall be provided with a protective barrier for the operator or shall be so arranged that the operator stands at a minimum distance of six feet from the patient and out of the useful beam.
+(3) Intraoral and panoral units shall be provided with a protective barrier for the operator or shall be so arranged that the operator is located at a minimum distance of six feet from the patient and out of the useful beam.
+The operator's position shall be arranged so that the operator views the patient during the entire exposure.

 (E) Handlers of dental panoral equipment shall comply with all requirements of paragraphs (A) to (D) of this rule, except for paragraphs (A)(1) and (A)(2) of this rule, and must comply with the following:

-(3) The x-ray field shall be limited to the dimensions of the slit in the image receptor holder.
+(2) The x-ray field shall be limited to the dimensions of the slit in the image receptor holder or limited to the dimensions of the active portion of the image receptor.

-(F) Except for dental equipment used for panoral use, handlers of radiographic equipment used for extraoral dental procedures shall meet the requirements of paragraphs (A) and (B) of rule 3701:1-66-05 of the Administrative Code.
+(F) Except for dental equipment used for panoral use, handlers of radiographic equipment used for extraoral dental procedures shall comply with the requirements of paragraphs (A) and (B) of rule 3701:1-66-05 of the Administrative Code.

-(I) Handlers of hand-held radiation-generating equipment used for dental procedures shall meet the requirements of paragraphs (A), (B), and (D) of this rule, and shall document compliance with the following:
+(I) Handlers of hand-held radiation-generating equipment used for dental procedures shall meet the requirements of paragraphs (A), (B), and (D) of this rule, and shall develop and implement safe operating procedures as part of the quality assurance program specified in rule 3701:1-66-04 of the Administrative Code, which shall address at least the following:

 (1) Hand-held radiation-generating equipment shall be used for intraoral purposes only;